orgupdate/Apify-Claude-AI/README.md

-# How to use Orgupdate Apify Actors from Claude
+# How to use Apify Actors from Claude

 **Scrape job listings from Claude — no code — by connecting the Orgupdate Actors to Claude through the Apify MCP server.**